alexanderaleskin/telegram_django_bot/README.rst

 * using Django Forms;
 * using Viewsets (typical action with model (create, update, list, delete));
-* using Django localization;
+* using Django localization.
+* using function routing like urls routing in Django.

+And some extra useful staff:

 * using function routing like urls routing in Django;
 * creating tests;
 * creating general menu items with no-coding (through Django Admin Panel);
-* extra high-level Bot functions, such as wrapper for send delayed (or scheduled) messages;
+* extra high-level Bot functions, such as wrapper for sending delayed (or scheduled) messages;
 * collecting stats from user actions in the bot;
 * creating user triggers;
 * commonly used utilities.